Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 2/Session 2 Workbook - Physical Computing.md

    * Connect the sensor's GND to a Ground pin on the Pi.
    * Connect the sensor's OUT to a free GPIO pin on the Pi.

-   Again, feel free to change this to a more interesting behaviour, if you have time.
+   Again, feel free to change the code to a more interesting behaviour, if you have time.

 5. Driving the robot around in a black square.
 Finally, you can use the previous exercise to drive the robot around within a box.
 Can you make it go as closely as possible around the inside of the perimeter?
 I.e., constantly keep probing to one side?